 It’s during this step that your vehicle really comes together (get it?).
 We move it to a special area in our facility and install the bolt-on parts; interior trim; and bumpers and lamps.
 We double check our work and begin the final stages of our repair process!

 Step 6 – Mechanical Component Restoration

 Mechanical Component Restoration refers literally to the repair/replacement of any damaged mechanical components on your vehicle (plus a little more).
 For example, once reassembly is complete we’ll:

 - Recover coolant

 This step also includes glass replacement, vinyl striping, and interior trim repair.
 Once restoration is complete, your vehicle moves on to our detailing team.

 You may not know this, but the final detail during the repair process is actually the 3rd time the exterior of your vehicle is washed!
 During the final detail, we also will:

-Then, our Detail Manager will compare the vehicle against your final work order/bill and notify our Inspection Team that it’s ready for Final Inspection.
+Then, our Detail Manager will compare the vehicle to your final work order/bill and notify our Inspection Team that it’s ready for Final Inspection.

 Our Inspection Team does a second comparison against the final bill by fully testing the operation of:

-In addition, the Inspection Team looks over the exterior/interior trim and body and he does a final check of color match, gloss and texture.
-Finally, if needed, there’s a road test.
+In addition, the Inspection Team looks at the exterior/interior trim and body and he does a final check of color match, gloss, and texture.
+If needed, there’s a road test.
 If everything checks out, you’ll be notified by our front desk staff and you can drive your “new” vehicle home!